 We take pride in being the first academic department of anesthesiology, founded in 1927 by Dr. Ralph Waters.
 Our state's motto is Forward and, in that spirit, we continue to provide our residents with an environment that promotes outstanding patient care, prioritizes education, supports collegiality and advances the scientific foundation of our discipline.
 We have designed our residency program to train superior anesthesiologists, ready to practice confidently and competently in any setting and prepared to serve as leaders in their practice group and specialty.
 Our residency program is ACGME-approved for 16 categorical positions per class.
 Typically, we offer categorical, advanced and reserve (physician only) positions each year through the National Resident Matching Program (NRMP) Main Residency Match.
-For more information visit: https://anesthesia.wisc.edu/education-training/residencies

-Resident camaraderie that is second-to-none.
+Residents pictured at the graduation ceremony in June 2023.

-THE UW DIFFERENCE
+The UW difference

-- Diversity in residency: Our 63 residents hail from 32 medical schools spanning 20 states and three countries. - Outstanding clinical training by subspecialty-trained faculty committed to resident teaching: In 2019-20, ACGME resident case log numbers ranged from the 52nd to the 92nd percentile nationally. - Early exposure to anesthesia subspecialty cases. - State-of-the-art simulation center with a detailed core curriculum. - Teaching opportunities: Residents and fellows have the opportunity to teach in many settings. - Diverse research opportunities available within and outside the Department of Anesthesiology. - Global health opportunities: Residents can participate in global anesthesia efforts to support patients and providers in low- and middleincome countries. - Wellness Committee with resident leadership. - 100% board certification rate in the last 10 years. - Structured resident mentorship program: Residents connected with faculty mentors committed to their development and success.
+Diversity in residency: Our 63 residents hail from 32 medical schools spanning 20 states and three countries.

+Outstanding clinical training by subspecialty-trained faculty committed to resident teaching: In 2019-20, ACGME resident case log numbers ranged from the 52nd to the 92nd percentile nationally.

-FELLOWSHIP PROGRAMS
+Early exposure to anesthesia subspecialty cases.

+State-of-the-art simulation center with a detailed core curriculum.

+Teaching opportunities: Residents and fellows have the opportunity to teach in many settings.

+Diverse research opportunities available within and outside the Department of Anesthesiology.

+Global health opportunities: Residents can participate in global anesthesia efforts to support patients and providers in low- and middle-income countries.

+Wellbeing Committee with resident leadership: Our program supports multiple wellness events throughout year and offers great work-life balance with average resident work hours ranging between 50-55 hours per week.

+100% board certification rate in the last 10 years: 100% Advanced Exam first-time pass rate and 96% Basic Exam first-time pass rate.

+Structured resident mentorship program: Residents connected with faculty mentors committed to their development and success.

+PROGRAM HIGHLIGHTS

+Fellowship Programs

-We offer one-year ACGME-accredited fellowships led by top-notch faculty in adult cardiothoracic, critical care and pediatric anesthesiology.
+We offer one-year ACGME-accredited fellowships led by top-notch faculty in Adult Cardiothoracic, Critical Care and Pediatric Anesthesiology.
 We also support the accredited pain management fellowship housed in the Department of Orthopedics and Rehabilitation.
 Each program accepts up to two fellows per year.
-Our non-accredited fellowships include regional and acute pain management, transplant anesthesia, ambulatory and administrative medicine, neuroanesthesia and research.
-For more information visit: https://anesthesia.wisc.edu/education-training/fellowships
+Our non-accredited fellowships include Ambulatory and Administrative Medicine, Global Health, Neurosurgical Anesthesiology, Regional and Acute Pain Management, Research, and Transplant Anesthesiology.

-ACGME-ACCREDITED FELLOWSHIPS
+ACGME-accredited fellowships